-Before any design or coding begins, you’ll want to clearly define the parameters of a successful website.
+Before any design or coding begins, you’ll want to clearly define the parameters of a successful website for your company.
 While goals might be similar between similar types of websites (eCommerce: sell items), your website’s primary goal should be more nuanced.
-Continuing our example of the eCommerce site, consider which products sell well or which products provide a good ROI for your company.
-For a service industry, is there a particular service you want to focus on?
-What are the primary pain points people come to you to solve?
-Keeping your primary goal in mind allows both the design and coding to fully support the success of your website.
+The more specifically defined, the more a website can help you succeed online.

 Website Design and Architecture

 The quality of your website’s design can heavily influence a customer’s decision to choose you over a competitor.